Walt Disney on Mickey Mouse, whose house is in Toontown: “I only hope that we never lose sight of one thing – that it was all started by a mouse.”

 - Disneyland Railroad

-Entertainment: Since this is the neighborhood of the “Fab 5,” guests can expect to run into some familiar faces eager to play with guests of all ages.
+Entertainment: Since this is the neighborhood of Mickey and his friends, guests can expect to run into some familiar faces eager to play with guests of all ages.
 Not only can guests meet Mickey at his house, they may also look for Minnie Mouse and Goofy by their houses.
 Other playful characters found in Mickey’s Toontown are Pluto, Donald, Chip and Dale.
 Cameras and autograph books are highly recommended for Mickey’s Toontown tourists.

 Dining: Mickey’s Toontown features dining experiences for kids of all ages.
-Guests may pick up their favorite snacks at Toon Up Treats located at Goofy’s Gas Station and at Clarabelle’s Frozen Yogurt.
+Guests may pick up their favorite snacks at Toon Up Treats located at Goofy’s Gas Station and at Clarabelle’s.
 Next to Clarabelle’s, the “hot dog” himself serves only the best hot dogs at Pluto’s Dog House.
 Guests may enjoy pizza and beverages from Daisy’s Diner (not to be confused with Donald’s Boat around the corner).
-Goofy offers refreshing slushies from his classic 1940s camping trailer.
+Goofy offers refreshing slushies from his classic 1940s camping trailer at Goofy’s Freeze.